 The values were reported as per the sampling locations.

+To conclude the error the OOS was initiated for the excursion observed in the target monitoring plates.
+During the investigation of the OOS it was identified there were redundant entries in reporting the results.

-the Excursion plates which were stored for the identification purpose were verified based on the signatories and sampling details it was identified the reported results with respect to sampling location SP 79 and SP80 were not matching.
+Then the Excursion plates which were stored for the identification purpose were verified based on the signatories and sampling details it was identified the reported results with respect to sampling location SP 79 and SP80 were not matching.

-Based on the plate’s availability the photograph evidence of will be
+Based on the plate’s availability and the reporting of the values will be recorded accordingly in the presence of QA and photograph evidence of the countsplates will be read as mentioned below.attached